ufsccosmos/PSFGAN-GaMorNet/README.md

 Trained model (maximum epoch) will be saved in `PSFGAN-GaMorNet/PSFGAN/gal_sim_0_0.25/g-band/asinh_50/lintrain_classic_PSFGAN_0.05/lr_5e-05/model/ `.

 Application results of trained model (individual epochs) on corresponding validation data will be saved under `PSFGAN-GaMorNet/PSFGAN/gal_sim_0_0.25/g-band/asinh_50/lintrain_classic_PSFGAN_0.05/lr_5e-05/PSFGAN_output/`.

-You may want to change `.../PSFGAN_output/` to a different name since application results on test data will also be saved in the same location.
+**Remember to change `.../PSFGAN_output/` to a different name since application results on test data will also be saved in the same location.**
 #### Applying trained PSFGAN
 #### Generating morphological labels
 #### Training GaMorNet